Skip to main content

 Eye height

 The vertical opening of an eye diagram refers to the eye height.
 An ideal eye-opening should be equal to the eye amplitude.
-When noise introduces into the system, the eye will close based on the noise level.
+When noise is introduced into the system, the eye will close based on the noise level.
 Furthermore, the height of the eye-opening indicates the signal-to-noise ratio, which is a measure of how much noise is present in the signal.

 Eye-crossing percentage